-Key Point 13: It is the considered opinion of the surveyor who undertook this survey that the time taken to undertake the survey was sufficient given the complexity of the building, methods used, time of year and species of bat which may be present.
+Key Point 13: It is the considered opinion of the surveyors who undertook this survey that the time taken to undertake the survey was sufficient given the complexity of the building, methods used, time of year and species of bat which may be present.
+The times in Collins, J. (ed) (2016) should be considered in light of Key Point 1 (Professional judgement), Key point 2 (interpretation on a case by case basis) and Key Point 3 (survey should cover areas where it is reasonably likely bats are present and may be affected by the proposal).